eniklas/gamatrix/README.md

 We've also included the ability to create a `wheel` file for our project that you can use to distribute/make use of however you wish.
 Use the following commands after your development environment is set up to generate the `whl` package file, and generate a docker image you can use to host your own instance.
+Note that the CI system (GitHub) will also generate the `whl` file you create with your GH Actions if you set them up.

 ```bash
 python -m pip install .[ci]     # install the build tools